 So you’ve decided to invest in a good quality lunchbox.
 You know that this will help you create better lunches in an easy and fun way.
 You know that having a proper lunchbox will mean packing less containers and will make you more organized.
 But which one do you choose?
 There are so many choices on the market and you want to get it right but you might feel overwhelmed.
 You want a lunchbox that you and your children will be happy with, and which will serve its purpose both for food storage and for packed lunch inspiration.
 I’m here to help you make this choice:

-- Choose lunchboxes that will fit in the child’s school bag or lunchbag.
+Choose lunchboxes that will fit in the child’s school bag or lunchbag.
 If your child already has a lunch bag or pouch, or if you want them to carry it directly in the school bag, make sure the lunchbox fits well.
+Check the dimensions of the lunchbox and compare, or find matching lunchbox and bag of the same brand.

 If you’re still in doubt, ask for help. www.vanillamummy.com is a good place to start shopping, where you will find a vast range of lunchboxes and other packed lunch gear.
 Send me a message or email and I’ll be more than happy to help you choose the best lunchbox for you.